weiping-playnext/Zenject/Documentation/Signals.md

 Container.BindSignal<UserJoinedSignal>().ToMethod<Greeter>((x, s) => x.SayHello(s.Username)).FromResolve()
 ```

+## <a id="signalbusinstaller"></a>SignalBusInstaller

+The zenject signal functionality is optional.
+When importing zenject, if you do not want to include signals you can simply uncheck the `OptionalExtras/Signals` folder.
+As a result of this, signals are not enabled automatically, so you have to explicitly install them yourself by calling `SignalBusInstaller.Install(Container)` in one of your installers.

+You could either do this just one time in a ProjectContext installer, or you could do this in each scene in a SceneContext installer.
+Note that you only need to do this once, and then you can use signals in the container that you pass to SignalBusInstaller, as well as any subcontainers, which is why if you install to ProjectContext you do not need to install to SceneContext.

 ## <a id="when-to-use-signals"></a>When To Use Signals

 Signals are most appropriate as a communication mechanism when: